-- Prior to an employer joining fund or within 10 days of a change to nominated representative. - Within 10 working days from receipt of enquiry. - Within 30 days of admission, or as agreed for an established scheme employer. - Cleared funds to be received by 19th calendar day of month after deduction.
+- Prior to an employer joining fund or within 10 days of a change to nominated representative. - Formulate and publish policies in relation to all areas where the employer may Within 30 working days of policy being agreed the employer. - Within 10 working days from receipt of enquiry. - Within 30 days of admission, or as agreed for an established scheme employer. - Cleared funds to be received by 19th calendar day of month after deduction.
 Contribution payments must be made by direct debit.
-Where exceptional circumstances are identified then payment can be made by BACS with an associated \pounds 50 plus vat charge per monthly submission. - By the 19th calendar day of month after deduction. - At date specified on the actuarial advice received by the Fund. - Submitted by the 6th of the month following the month it relates - At the time of deciding to tender so that information can be provided to assist in the decision. - Agreement to be in place by the time the service is contracted out. - Within 10 days of a decision to tender so that information can be provided to assist in the decision, prior to the release of the tender. - Within 10 working days of commencement of employment or change in contractual conditions. - Within 30 days of receipt of invoice from the Pension Fund.
+Where exceptional circumstances are identified then payment can be made by BACS with an associated £50 plus vat charge per monthly submission. - By the 19th calendar day of month after deduction. - At date specified on the actuarial advice received by the Fund. - Submitted by the 6th of the month following the month it relates - At the time of deciding to tender so that information can be provided to assist in the decision. - Agreement to be in place by the time the service is contracted out. - Within 10 days of a decision to tender so that information can be provided to assist in the decision, prior to the release of the tender. - Within 10 working days of commencement of employment or change in contractual conditions. - Within 30 days of receipt of invoice from the Pension Fund.